CoActionOS/CoActionOS.github.io/_posts/2013-11-02-CoActionOS-Tutorial-Pio.md

 category: CoActionOS Tutorials
 tagline: CoActionOS Tutorial
 tags : [coaction, tutorial, control]
-number: 02
 ---

-The original Flashing LED article discusses how to access IO on CoActionOS using C/C++.
 CoActionOS Applib provides C++ classes for easy IO access.
 The following program demonstrates using a pin to turn the CoAction Hero on-board LED on and off (error checking has been omitted for simplicity).